 Care for Wildlife

-Support garden wildlife during the colder months by keeping bird feeders stocked and providing water.
-Clean feeders regularly to prevent the spread of disease, and consider installing nesting boxes for birds preparing for spring.
-Bug hotels and log piles can also provide shelter for beneficial insects like ladybirds and bees, which will help pollinate your plants and keep pests at bay.
+Support garden wildlife by keeping bird feeders stocked and providing water.
+Clean feeders regularly and consider installing nesting boxes.
+Bug hotels and log piles provide shelter for beneficial insects.

 Maintain Your Tools